 My best option for making an income while homesteading is starting a blog!
 It is super affordable and there are so many ways to monetize your blog to make an income!
 For less than 20 dollars a month you can start blogging today.

 Don’t want to type?
 Then how about selling pictures?
 If you have a beautiful piece of property, why not take some pictures and offer them for sale on the internet.
 There are endless sites that will pay you for your pictures!
 And trust me, bloggers love real pictures!
+You can also use the internet to invest in commodities like oil for example – moreover, in recent years online trading platforms like Oil Profit have soared in popularity so do not be afraid to check some of them out if trading sounds like something that interests you – accordingly, you can read some reviews of Oil Profit (erfahrung mit öl profit) on the ETF Nachrichten website.

 There are many ways to make an income from your homestead.
 These listed ideas above are only a small portion of the ideas you can use to get started today.
 Most don’t require any investment and can even include things you already have or do on your homestead!
 So take what you have and what you already do and figure out how you can make an income on your homestead right now.